SU(2), Associated Laguerre Polynomials and Rigged Hilbert Spaces: Introduction

 \section{Introduction}

 The representations of a Lie algebra are usually considered as ancillary to the algebra and developed starting from the algebra, i.e. from the generators and their commutation relations.
 The universal enveloping algebra (UEA) is constructed and a complete set of commuting observables selected, choosing between the invariant operators of the algebra and of a chain of its subalgebras.
-The common eigenvectors of this complete set of operators are a basis of a vector space where the Lie algebra generators (and, in this way, all elements of the UEA) are realized as operators.
+The common eigenvectors of this complete set of operators are a basis of a vector space where the Lie algebra generators are realized as operators.

-We propose here an alternative construction that allows to add to the representations obtained following the reported recipe, new ones not achievable following the historical approach: